rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-06-28-lets-get-rgsoc-started.md

 <br>
 <span class="color-red">And there is going to be a live stream!</span>

-Actually, two live streams!
-Everyone who is part of RGSoC 2018 is invited to join the livestream and say hi.
-The goal is to give us and opportunity to meet each other, beyond slack messages and GitHub comments.
+Actually, two livestreams!
+Next Monday, July 2nd, to celebrate the first day of the program, we will be hosting two worldwide livestreams.
+Everyone who is part of RGSoC 2018 is invited to join and say hi.
+The goal is to give us an opportunity to meet each other, beyond slack messages and GitHub comments.
 If you want to join, please check your inbox for the invites.

 IMPORTANT NOTE: We will be filming some bits of the call, if you don’t want to be filmed, but you still want to say hi, please send us an email to contact@rgsoc.org to let us know and we’ll figure something out. :)